-Since Minnesota borders Canada and has well over 10,000 lakes and forests such as Chippewa and Superior national forests, Minnesota Zoos offer a great habitat for keeping animals safe and protected.
+Since Minnesota borders Canada and has well over 10,000 lakes and forests, such as Chippewa and Superior national forests, Minnesota Zoos offer a great habitat for keeping animals safe and protected.
 These zoos have both local animals as well as many other species from all over the world.
 They also offer great educational experiences to both adults and children interested in zoology as well as Ethology.

-In order to get to know this state, we take deeper look its location.
+In order to get to know this state, we take a deeper look at its location.
 The state of Minnesota is one of the states in the Midwest of the United States.
-This state shares a land border with Iowa from the south, North Dakota and South Dakota from the west, Ontario and Manitoba from the north in Canada, and Lake Superior from the east with Michigan and Wisconsin. .
+This state shares a land border with Iowa from the south, North Dakota and South Dakota from the west, Ontario and Manitoba from the north in Canada, and Lake Superior from the east with Michigan and Wisconsin.

 Minnesota Zoo in Apple Valley

 Located in Apple Valley, Minnesota Zoo is an aza-accredited institution with a great diversity of animals such as bison, black bears, Bali Mynah, many kinds of monkeys, and much more.
 This is a good place for all members of the family.
 The admission ticket price here is just under $20 for adults and $14 for kids.
 The bonus is if you become a member, the admission becomes free of charge.
 The membership price ranges from $65 to $250 for one induvial and groups, respectively.
 As for the parking, you need to pay a small fee if you are not a member; however, it is free of charge for member card holders.